Total Peace: Implementation

+Other potential processes with Clan del Golfo and the "Autodefensas Conquitadoras de la Sierra Nevada" remain in the exploratory phase.

 Approval

 The project was evaluated in advance by members of the two chambers, the Senate and the House of Representatives, where it was subsequently approved as Law 181 or the Total Peace Law, with 62 votes in favor and 13 against in the Senate and 128 votes in favor and seven against in the House of Representatives.

-Communities welcomed all the efforts towards complete peace and pointed out that the initiative is strengthened with the comprehensive implementation of the Peace Agreement and that together with the project to bring criminal organizations to justice, they will be a substantial contribution to the materialization of complete peace.

-According to the political group, the peace agenda promoted by the Colombian president cuts across all the objectives of his government program, considering that structural changes require the end of all armed conflicts in the country.

-In this sense, Comunes called on all armed groups to dialogue or submit to justice to achieve that goal.

 Support and opposition

+Domestic

+By June 2025, only 19% of Colombians believed that the policy was going well, with over 70% believing it was "off-track."

+International

-The international community has welcomed Petro's intention to re-establish the peace agreements ignored by the previous administration; the United Nations will support the implementation with millions of resources provided by the Multidonor Fund.
+The international community has welcomed Petro's efforts to peacebuilding and the United Nations will support the implementation with resources provided by the Multidonor Fund.

 Mireia Villar Forner, resident coordinator of the United Nations system in Colombia and co-president of the Fund, assured the press that, in an innovative way, the Fund intends to support broader actions to build peace in Colombia beyond the implementation of the peace agreement signed in 2016 between the State and the guerrilla of the Revolutionary Armed Forces of Colombia (FARC).

 The Multidonor Fund received new contributions for 2023 that add up to 17.4 million dollars from Norway, Germany, Ireland and the United Kingdom and that complement others already made by countries such as Switzerland, Canada and Spain.
 Thus, the action plan approved for next year will have an investment of 55 million dollars, the highest since the fund was created in 2016 to support the peace process with the FARC.
 However, the amount that will be invested in the "total peace" policy of the current government was not detailed.

-Conservative members of Congress argued that the new law would not protect the rights of the victims of the conflict, and the creation of peace managers to facilitate dialog was unconstitutional.
-They presented their arguments to Colombia's Constitutional Court in an attempt to have the law repealed.